expresso-php/expresso-php/README.md

 Express and simple docker setup for all your PHP development.

-### Nginx + PHP
+### Apache + PHP

 This branch is still on progress.
-For more stable, use the nginx branches.
+For more stable, use the apache branches.

 What's included:

-  - Nginx
+  - Apache
   - PHP
   - Mariadb